How to Extract Line Items from UK Builders' Merchant Invoices

 Part numbers, abbreviations, and depot references are not clutter.
 In builders' merchant workflows they are often the only precise way to tell one material line from another, especially when descriptions are shortened to fit narrow columns.
 That matters for supplier queries, stock checks, job-cost reviews, and month-end analysis where "timber" or "fittings" is too vague to trust.

-HMRC explicitly recognizes that builders' merchant invoices do not always use long plain-English descriptions.
+HMRC explicitly recognises that builders' merchant invoices do not always use long plain-English descriptions.
 In its HMRC guidance on builders' merchant invoice descriptions, HMRC says coded descriptions may be accepted on VAT invoices in builders' merchant trade where customers order from illustrated catalogues and invoices show part numbers as the description of the goods, provided an up-to-date catalogue is available for inspection.
 That is a strong reason to preserve merchant codes and descriptions exactly as they appear instead of flattening them during extraction.

 This is also why invoice line item extraction is more than a technical feature name.
 In practice, it is the row design that lets a Selco invoice export Excel file support supplier analysis and lets an MKM invoice bookkeeping sheet roll straight into reconciliation, month-end review, or per-job material costing.